Operator di visual basic 6.0

 operator are left to right associated.
 So the expression is evaluated

-this way: (9 / 3) * 3
+this way: (9 / 3) * 3 and the result is 9.

 Arithmetic, boolean, relational and bitwise operators are all left to right associated.